SMSGUNA/InsuranceRenewalSystems/README.md

 The system is built in such a way that it sends the notification based on the taxes revised by the Government and it calculates and sends the premium amount based on the agent commission.
 For example, if the percentage of the GST for the insurance renewal is 5% the amount for the renewal will be calculated along with that percentage.

+# Pending Task

+ # Payment Integration

+  The inclusion of the payments is that all the miscellaneous payments regarding the renewal of the policies which are undertaken by the client or customer for their motor vehicle.
+The payment can be done with the revised GST amount and the other taxes.

 # Team Members

 AJAY KUMAR S 15CSA04 (711715104004)